rlsummerschool/practical-sessions/README.md

 The first is with [Poetry](https://python-poetry.org/).
 Poetry is a tool for developing Python packages.
 If this is installed in your system, running `poetry install` from the current directory will create a separate virtual environment and install all dependencies.
 In this case, you may proceed to section *Running*.

 The other alternative is to manually create a virtual environment and install the dependencies within.
-Create and activate a virtual environment, then install the package with the command:
+Create and activate a virtual environment, then install the package with the commands:

     python -m venv <path>
     source <path>/bin/activate